astrojuanlu/pygetimportables/CONTRIBUTING.md

 ## Before contributing

-Welcome to pygetpackages!
+Welcome to pygetimportables!
 Before contributing to the project, make sure that you **read our code of conduct** (`CODE_OF_CONDUCT.md`).

 ## Contributing code